Pauldb8/HelloMetanet/weekend.md

 # Planning of the weekend
-Rough timetable, migt be subject to small changes.
+Rough timetable, might be subject to small changes.

 ## Firday May 17<sup>th</sup>
 20:00 Meta Schnitzel at Café Meta